Lackeys

 Mercenaries

-Mercenaries will work for an equal share of the money from an adventure, or for 10s per day (whichever is more).
+Mercenaries will work for an equal share of the loot from an adventure, with an advance of 10s per anticipated day of traveling.

-Each mercenary will do their best to stay close to the person who hired them.
-They give that person +2 Damage to each attack made in combat, but do not take combat turns by themselves.
-If a character with a mercenary would take damage that would reduce their Grit to 0 there is a 3 in 6 chance that your mercenary is killed instead.
-You can only benefit from 1 mercenary at a time.
+A Mercenary can be assigned to guard an Adventurer, granting them +1 damage to each Attack they make in combat.
+If an Adventurer with a mercenary would take damage that would reduce their Grit to 0, there is a 3 in 6 chance that the mercenary is killed instead.
+An Adventurer can only benefit from 1 Mercenary at a time.